Skip to main content

 Connect your WordPress site

 This step is optional but recommended.
-Connecting your WordPress site lets Claude read your existing pages, add sections, replace sections, and remove sections directly.
+Connecting your WordPress site lets your AI client read your existing pages, add sections, replace sections, and remove sections directly.
 No copy and paste needed.
+This works the same way with both Claude Desktop and Codex.

 Generate a Site Token